 In Figure 12, the UWI minus ECMWF first-guess wind-speed history is plotted.

 The history plot shows many peaks.
+After 29 February 2004 there is a trend towards more negative bias levels.
 Similar results apply for the history of de-aliased CMOD4 winds versus FGAT.
+Most peaks are a result of low data volume.
+Other peaks do indicate a real discrepancy between UWI and ECMWF winds, such as for 18 UTC 10 February 2004 and 12 UTC 19 February 2004.
+The history plot shows many peaks.Similar results apply for the history of de-aliased CMOD4 winds versus FGAT.
 Most peaks are a result of low data volume.
 Others indicate a real discrepancy between UWI and ECMWF winds.